MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

     ![Default sharing link type settings](media/default-sharing-link-type-site.png)

 - **Site permission details**.
-On the <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a>, a new experience lets you manage all site admins in one panel, view site members and visitors, and add site admins to sites that belong to Microsoft 365 groups.
+On the <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites** page</a>, a new experience lets you manage all site admins in one details panel, such as view site members and visitors, and add site admins to sites that belong to Microsoft 365 groups.
 [Learn more about managing site permissions](site-permissions.md)

     ![The permissions tab in the details panel.](media/permissions-panel.png)